How to Start a Business Doing Outsourcing Work

 When Americans think of outsourcing, we tend to think of large companies outsourcing to other countries.
 However, large companies also outsource to small businesses around the corner.
 Your business could be that small business.
 All you have to do is provide a needed product or service to larger companies that you can offer more cheaply, with higher quality, than they can get from their own staff.

 Does this sound like a tall order?
 Maybe not.
-Consider the four success stories from our article “4 Small Business Success Stories for New Entrepreneurs.”
-All of these entrepreneurs found a market niche combined with a passion of their own.
+Consider the success stories of other small business owners.
+Many entrepreneurs have found a market niche combined with a passion of their own.
 Then they took their business operations to new levels to achieve great success.

 An Example of a Possible Business